sytlos/fitz-bundle/README.md

 Contributing
 =
-If you want to add a bundle to the catalog, please open [an issue](https://github.com/hugosoltys/fitz-bundle/issues).
+If you want to add a bundle to the catalog, feel free to submit a [pull request](https://github.com/hugosoltys/fitz-bundle/pulls).